tyson-nw/SRD/SRD.md

 * Weapons with the emplaced [[#Tags|Tag]], roll [[#Wits]]+[[#Weapons]]

 ## Expertise
 Expertises are additional training that your character has received.
 They are not tied to a specific [[#Skills|Skill]] or [[#Stats|Stat]].
-You can apply an Expertise to rolls when they apply, adding the creature's proficiency to the roll.
+You can apply an Expertise to rolls when they apply, adding the +2 to the roll.
 You can only add once Expertise to any one roll.
 The creature do not need to be proficient in a skill to use a Expertise.

 - **Animal Handling** - Controlling and training animals.
 - **Arcana** - Education in the arcane.
 Including knowledge of Monstrosities, Elementals, and Outsiders.